Medical Laboratory Science Major

-The medical laboratory science program is designed to furnish the student with a liberal arts education and with the skills required to serve as a medical lab scientist.
+The medical laboratory science program is designed to furnish you with a liberal arts education and the skills required to serve as a medical lab scientist.
 The program is based upon three years of college preparatory work and one year in clinical, professional training at one of several hospital-based programs affiliated with Northwestern College.
-Upon satisfactory completion of the four years of study, the student will receive the Bachelor of Arts degree with a major in medical laboratory science.
-(Students may elect to spend four years at Northwestern before entering the clinical year, a so-called 4+1 program.)
+Upon satisfactory completion of the four years of study, you will receive a Bachelor of Arts degree with a major in medical laboratory science.
+(You may elect to spend four years at Northwestern before entering the clinical year, a so-called 4+1 program.)
 At the conclusion of the program, a national registration examination is taken, leading to certification in medical laboratory science.
 A certificate of completion will be issued by the affiliated hospital-based school.

 Clinical Chemistry 6-12